Leadership at St Mary’s

 At St Mary’s we value the input given by our pupils.
 We believe that the school belongs to the children and as such they should have a direct say into what happens in school.

 To ensure this happens, various appointments are made for leadership positions.

-The Senior Leadership Team (SLT) is made up of the Headteacher (Mrs Jones), the Deputy Headteacher (Ms Read) and the Assistant Headteacher (Ms North).
+The Senior Leadership Team (SLT) is made up of the Headteacher (Mrs McBrown, the Interim Assistant Headteacher Ms Beauchamp).

 They are supported by the Pupil Leadership Team (PLT) which is made up of the Head Girl, the Head Boy, their Deputies and the Prefects.